-We now look at a much more complex picture of cholesterol and lipids (fats or triglycerides), and newer risk factors, in the blood to give a more sophisticated and predictive picture of your cardiovascular health or risk:
+We now look at a more complex picture of cholesterol and lipids (fats or triglycerides), and newer risk factors, in the blood.
+This gives you a give a more sophisticated and predictive picture of your cardiovascular health or risk:

 - Cholesterol– is a participant, not the cause of cardiovascular disease.